Holonomy limits of complex projective structures: The character variety and growth rates

-In this section we show how the results and techniques of Sections \ref{sec:epstein}--\ref{sec:limits} can be used to study the growth rate of the holonomy map $Q(X) \to \X(\Pi)$.
-These results are not used in the proofs of Theorems \ref{thm:main-folding}--\ref{thm:main-abelian}.
+In this section we show how the results and techniques of Sections \ref{sec:epstein}--\ref{sec:sequences} can be used to study the growth rate of the holonomy representation as a function of the Schwarzian.